ayivima/vectorkit/README.rst

 ``cosinesim`` - Returns the cosine similarity between two vectors

-``cost`` - Computes the cost function, under the assumption that one vector is the ground truth and the other is the compared.
+``cost`` - Computes the squared error cost function, under the assumption that one vector is the ground truth and the other is the compared.

 ``cov`` - Returns the covariance between two vectors